Kashish708/Player-Re-Identification/README.md

 ---
 ## **How It Works**

-- It uses YOLO to detect player bounding boxes in each video frame.
+- It uses Ultralytics YOLO to detect player bounding boxes in each video frame.

 - Crop each detected player and pass it through ResNet50 to extract deep features.